Boats and islands

 How about getting a workout while you glide across the water?
 Kayaking in the Oslo Fjord has exploded in popularity over the past few years.
 There are beginner’s courses to help you learn the ropes and several places you can rent kayaks cheaply for a few hours or a full day out on the fjord.

-Norwegian nature is pretty spectacular, and there's plenty of it.
+Norwegian nature is pretty spectacular.
 Even in Oslo, it’s easy to find a tract of forest or a spot along the fjord that you can have all to yourself.

 Whereas in many other countries sections of forest and long stretches of coastline are privately owned and off-limits to the public, allemannsretten, or “the right to roam,” ensures virtually unrestricted public access to nature.